arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Power The Board

 Connect the Portenta X8 to your PC via a USB-C® cable (either USB-C® to USB-A or USB-C® to USB-C®).

-Once connected, you will see the Portenta X8 LEDs starting blinking.
+Once connected, you will see the Portenta X8 LEDs start blinking.
 Portenta X8 features two LEDs, a Power LED and a Status LED, which can blink in parallel.

 ![Portenta X8 LEDs](assets/portenta_x8_leds.png "Portenta X8 LEDs")